 But what kind of information should you be keeping tabs on to ensure you can manage these relationships well?
 What data-storing tactics can help you work as efficiently as possible?
 And how exactly can this help you achieve your goals?
 Read on as we answer these key questions.

-Data is also helpful for better connecting with your clients and prospects.
-In this case, the data I'm talking about means any information on your clients and prospects that's important for contacting them, connecting with them, and best serving them.
+Data is helpful for building and improving connections with your clients and prospects.
+In this instance, the data you collect consists of any information on your existing clients and prospects that's necessary for contacting them, building connections with them, and serving them best.

 - Preferred method of contact (email, phone, both)

-- Contact type (client, prospect, ex-client, ex-prospect, employee, beneficiary, etc.)—you’ll update this as they progress with you
+- Contact type (client, prospect, ex-client, ex-prospect, employee, beneficiary, etc.–which you’ll update as the relationship evolves

-- Contact status (quoting, app submitted, enrolled, canceled, etc.)—again, you'll regularly update this
+- Status (quoting, application submitted, enrolled, canceled, etc.)–you'll also regularly update this

 - Lead information (lead date, lead source, etc.)

-Next, it's obvious you need all of the information on the policies clients have with you:
+You will also need all of the information on the policies they have with you: